See trigger problems for an explaination of polarity, arming voltage and so on.

 Specifies input type of the sensor.

-Specifies whether to trigger on rising or falling edge of signal.
+Specifies whether to trig on rising or falling edge of signal.

-The voltage of the signal to actually trigger on.
-Only available on VR signals.
+The voltage of the signal to be used as the trigger point.

 •Manual table - Manually enter the trigger arm voltages in the table.